tdwg/ac/historical/ac-2019-annual-report.md

 ## Impediments to progress

-There are a number of terms in Audubon Core that suggest that their values consist of controlled value terms minted by Audubon Core.
-However, those controlled value terms have not yet been minted.
+There are a number of terms in Audubon Core whose metadata suggest that their values consist of controlled value terms minted by Audubon Core.
+However, those controlled value terms have not yet actually been minted.
 This is in part because it is not generally clear how controlled value IRIs should be constructed.
 This issue has been raised with the TAG for potential discussion at the Leiden meeting (TAG [Issue 24](https://github.com/tdwg/tag/issues/24) and [Issue 25](https://github.com/tdwg/tag/issues/25)).

 ## Changes in goals or scope
 There are no anticipated major changes in goals or scope.